When i say “Jesus” who do you see? What does he look like?

 Notice also that Jesus didn’t show up fresh off of the cross with blood on his face, or his clothes ripped, or whatever.

-Here’s the deal, in order to understand who you are, you’ve got to understand who Jesus is.
-I believe it is the plan of the enemy to keep our images of Jesus as him being baby in a manger or a suffering savior on a cross.
+Here’s the deal: in order to understand who you are, you’ve got to understand who Jesus is.
+I believe it is the plan of the enemy to keep our images of Jesus as him being a baby in a manger or a suffering savior on a cross.
 However, if we really get a glimpse of who he is, his power can blow us away, and in John’s case, leave us feeling dead on the floor.
+Understanding Jesus identity beyond traditional views is crucial for our faith.

 I’ll go more into this next blog.
 In the mean time, you might consider you persona image of Jesus –Who is Jesus to me…Really?